Pomilusky/data-cleaning-pandas/README.md

 3. Men in between their 20's and their 40's are going to be the most common prey.

-This is a summarize, for further reading go to [0.
-Exploring](https://github.com/Pomilusky/sharky/blob/Pomilusky/Code/1.ExploringData.ipynb).
+This is a summary, for further information go to [0.Exploring](https://github.com/Pomilusky/data-cleaning-pandas/blob/Pomilusky/Code/0.Exploring.ipynb).

 ## 👩‍💻My code👨‍💻:
 I have numbered all the notebooks so it is eassier to follow the code.

 There is one of the files that is not numbered, the functions file.
-I haven't numbered
+I haven't numbered it because it is use in both cleaning and visualisation files.
+It is simply a gathering of most of the functions I am using during my code.
+I have written a description of most functions so the reader doesn't have to actually go to the functions.py file.

+The code is little commented, but I think is pretty easy to read.
+If there are any quastions you can contact me and I will try to explain further.

+The Data used in the files is not in the repository, you can download the orignial file and run the code to obtain it.

+## Results
+The code in the file [2.visualisation](https://github.com/Pomilusky/data-cleaning-pandas/blob/Pomilusky/Code/2.visualization.ipynb), yields some figures as a result.
+This figures are pretty self explanatory and confirm or not each of the hypothesis.
+However here you have some commments that summarize the obtained results:
+1. It is, in deed, confirmed that Shark Attacks have increased with history.
+In the past very few were registered, but from 1850's the registers increased exponentially, we can see this evolution in the [second figure]().